This guide assumes you have deployed an application to the

 prod zones should happen automatically on source changes.

-This is done by creating a build job in a continuous build tool that
+This is done by creating a build job in your preferred continuous build tool that

 builds the application and submits it to Vespa Cloud for production roll-out.

 To make this safe, the application needs tests that validate it.
 These tests are executed automatically on each deployment.
 See automated deployments for more details.